jdogresorg/counterparty2mysql/README.md

-counterparty2mysql
+dogeparty2mysql
 ---
-counterparty2mysql is a php script which populates a mysql database with counterparty data.
+dogeparty2mysql is a php script which populates a mysql database with dogeparty data.

-counterparty2mysql loads Counterparty data by requesting 'messages' data for a block from the Counterparty API, and then processing each message.
-The Counterparty 'messages' table holds a list of all of the insert and update actions performed on counterparty tables.
+dogeparty2mysql loads Dogeparty data by requesting 'messages' data for a block from the Dogeparty API, and then processing each message.
+The Dogeparty 'messages' table holds a list of all of the insert and update actions performed on dogeparty tables.

-By default counterparty2mysql starts at the first block with a Counterparty transaction (mainnet=278270, testnet=310000) and parses data for all blocks between the starting block and the current block.
+By default dogeparty2mysql starts at the first block with a Dogeparty transaction (mainnet=335643, testnet=310000) and parses data for all blocks between the starting block and the current block.

-If no starting block is given, counterparty2mysql will try to resume parsing at the last successfully parsed block, or use the first block with a counterparty transaction.
+If no starting block is given, dogeparty2mysql will try to resume parsing at the last successfully parsed block, or use the first block with a dogeparty transaction.

 Database Customizations